KilianKegel/toro-C-Library/README.md

 ## Reimplementing LIBCMT.LIB for WinNT

-The sole purpose of "torito C Library" for WinNT is to enable DEBUG mode in VS2017 when the RELEASE target is UEFI shell (or Linux -- in future releases)
+The sole purpose of "torito C Library" for WinNT is to enable DEBUG mode in VS2017 when the RELEASE target is UEFI shell (or Linux -- in future releases).

 ## HELLO is now WELCOME / *appetite for destruction*